 When you visit the Site or otherwise access the Service, web servers collect general information about your visit (such as, for example, traffic data like time, date and the address of the website from which you entered the Site), which is stored as anonymous, aggregate data.
 Diesel Labs also collects more specific information about your use of the Service (such as, for example, demographic data, frequency and duration of use).
 Collecting such data (collectively, Traffic Data) may entail the use of software programs (such as Google Analytics), cookies, IP addresses or other numeric codes used to identify a computer.

-You may elect to register with Diesel Labs to access the Service, at your sole discretion.
+You may elect to give us your email address through our website to access or download certain content, ask us questions or register with Diesel Labs to access the Service, at your sole discretion.
 If you choose to register with Diesel Labs, then you will be required to provide at least an email address in order to establish your registration.
+We may also collect your email address if you contact us (e.g., to ask questions) or if you would like to access downloadable content.
 You are required to maintain and update your registration data from time to time, to ensure that it is current, complete and accurate.

 Whenever you interact with the Service, a variety of technologies are employed to automatically or passively collect Service Data.
 The term Service Data means all data and information that are provided by you during registration and subsequent use of the Service, and all other data and information about you that are otherwise discerned or collected by Diesel Labs based on your access and use of the Service.
 For clarity, Service Data includes, but is not limited to: Personal Data; browser type; device type; device identifiers; operating system; time of day; identification of Site page views; use of particular Service features.